-Long Range was somewhat like Einstein, in that he was a genius mathematician as a child - even though basic arithmetic escaped him for the longest time.
-A master of complex trigonometric and calculus, Long Range joined the Army and, in particular, its Artillery Corps.
+Long Range was somewhat like Einstein, in that he was a genius mathematician as a child, even though basic arithmetic escaped him for the longest time.
+A master of complex trigonometry and calculus, Long Range joined the Army and, in particular, its Artillery Corps.

 Here, he learned how to apply his natural understanding of complex maths towards the plotting of artillery shell trajectories, the further out the better.
-I fact, he'd amassed the highest percentage rate of on-target knock outs the Corps had ever seen - ever.
+In fact, he'd amassed the highest percentage rate of on-target knock outs the Corps had seen.
+Ever.